• Home |

 Quick Note:

-Although some shooters use the terms “caliber” and “cartridge” interchangeably, the words refer to vastly different things.
+Although some shooters use the terms “caliber” and “cartridge” interchangeably, the words refer to different things.

-“Caliber” is literally the diameter of a projectile (or the barrel of a firearm that the projectile travels through), and is generally measured in fractions of an inch.
-The word “cartridge” refers to an entire unit of ammunition - bullet, casing, powder, and primer.
+“Caliber” is literally the diameter of a projectile (or the bore of the barrel the projectile travels through), and is conventionally measured in fractions of 1 inch.
+The word “cartridge” refers to an entire unit of ammunition: bullet, case, powder and primer.

-In this article, we'll be discussing the best cartridge for coyote hunting.
+In this article, we'll be discussing the best cartridges for coyote hunting.

 .17 HMR

 When it comes to dropping ‘yotes, bigger isn’t always better.
-The little .17 HMR (Hornady Magnum Rimfire) has been used by plenty of hunters to put small game in the stew pot.
+The little .17 Hornady Magnum Rimfire (HMR) has been used by plenty of hunters to put small game in the stew pot.
 However, it also has plenty to offer coyote hunters.

 One of the biggest reasons to downsize your caliber is to minimize pelt damage.
-Since coyotes aren’t exactly excellent dinner fare, many hunters pursue them for furs.
-Coyote hides in good condition can be sold to fur buyers and turned into hats, stoles, and coats.
-Smaller loads, including the .17 HMR, are much more fur-friendly than larger big game loads that punch huge holes in coyote hides.
+Although coyotes aren’t exactly excellent dinner fare, many hunters pursue them for furs.
+When they're in good condition, coyote hides can be sold or turned into hats, stoles, and coats.
+Smaller loads like the .17 HMR are much more fur-friendly than larger ones; the bigger the bullet, the greater the pelt damage.

-In addition to its pelt-friendly performance, .17 HMR is a flat-shooting, accurate rimfire coyote cartridge.
-It pushes those petite .17-caliber projectiles downrange with a respectable average muzzle velocity of around 2525 fps and delivers ballistics similar to some centerfire cartridges.
+In addition to having pelt-friendly performance, the .17 HMR is a flat-shooting, accurate rimfire cartridge.
+It pushes those petite .17 caliber projectiles downrange with a respectable average muzzle velocity of around 2525 fps and delivers ballistics similar to some centerfire cartridges.

 Despite its flat-shooting ballistics and respectable muzzle velocities, .17 HMR has plenty of limitations.
-It sheds energy with every inch it travels downrange, which means this is by no means a long-range varmint killer.
-However, if you enjoy calling song dogs into your lap, the .17 HMR certainly makes for an exciting hunt.
+The round's lightweight bullet loses momentum relatively quickly, and cannot reliably kill over longer distances.
+In other words, if you enjoy calling song dogs into your lap, the .17 HMR can serve you admirably.

-Be finicky with both your range and your shot placement and choose loads with polymer tipped bullets like the Hornady V-Max.
-Although most .17 HMR loads feature featherweight 17-grain projectiles, V-Max bullets are designed to violently fragment in soft tissue.
-Although the hide wound is usually minimal, V-Max bullets create a massive and devastating internal wound channel.
+Be finicky with both your range and your shot placement, and choose loads with polymer tipped bullets like the Hornady V-MAX, which is designed to violently fragment in soft tissue.
+Despite inflicting a narrow entry wound – and potentially zero exit wound – the V-MAX bullet reliably delivers a devastating internal wound channel.

 .17 Hornet

 More and more serious predator hunters are opting for cartridges that shoot smaller pills.
-Smaller bullets equal less pelt damage, and it doesn’t get much smaller than .17 inches.
+Smaller bullets equal less pelt damage, and it doesn’t get much smaller than .17 inches (as far as projectiles are concerned, at least).

-While there are several capable .17-caliber coyote cartridges on the market, few offer the dog-dropping performance of the .17 Hornet.
+While there are several capable .17 cal coyote cartridges on the market, few offer the dog-dropping performance of the .17 Hornet.

 Originally a wildcat cartridge, the .17 Hornet is one of the smallest centerfire rifle cartridges ever developed.
-But don’t let its small size fool you.
-This tiny package produces faster speeds (up to 1400 fps faster) and more downrange energy than the rimfire .17 HMR.
+Don’t let its small size deceive you.
+This tiny package achieves up to 1400 fps higher muzzle velocity and substantially more downrange striking energy than the rimfire .17 HMR.
 The .17 HMR can’t keep up with the .17 Hornet, particularly at ranges beyond 200 yards.

 The .17 Hornet has a satisfyingly flat trajectory and impressive kinetic energy that delivers plenty of sting on mid-range coyotes.
 However, this petite cartridge manages all that performance without destroying hides.
-Often the bullet will dump all its energy inside the animal without leaving an exit wound, which is a major perk for hunters pursuing pristine pelts.
+The bullet often dumps all its energy inside the animal without inflicting an exit wound – a major perk for hunters pursuing pristine pelts.

-Rifles chambered in .17 Hornet are some of the softest shooting varmint rifles you’ll ever lay hands on, which makes high-volume coyote hunting far more enjoyable.
+Varmint rifles chambered in .17 Hornet are some of the softest shooting you’ll ever lay hands on, which makes high-volume coyote hunting far more enjoyable.

 .204 Ruger

-Although plenty of hunters consider .22 the best caliber for coyote hunting, smaller, lighter .20-caliber cartridges are ideal for fur collectors.
-These cartridges deliver pin-prick entrance holes that produce minimal pelt damage.
+Although plenty of hunters consider .22 the best caliber for coyote hunting, smaller, lighter .20 cal cartridges are ideal for fur collectors.
+These cartridges deliver pin-prick entrance holes accompanied by minimal pelt damage.

-The .204 Ruger is the best of the best when it comes to.20-caliber cartridges.
-It is capable of sending featherweight 24-grain bullets downrange at blistering velocities (near 4400 fps).
-Even when capped with heavier 40-grain projectiles, the .204 Ruger produces muzzle velocities of 3800 fps or faster.
+The .204 Ruger is the best of the best when it comes to .20 cal cartridges.
+It is capable of sending featherweight 24 grain bullets downrange at blistering velocities (near 4400 fps).
+Even when capped with heavier 40 grain projectiles, the .204 Ruger produces muzzle velocities of 3800 fps or higher.

-Thanks to those sizzling velocities, the .204 Ruger carries plenty of energy downrange, despite its slender, lightweight bullets.
-Choose a load with a heavier grain weight if you’ll be knocking down big-bodied song dogs or if you need to stretch your shots beyond 300 yards.
+Though it may have a slender, lightweight bullet, the .204 Ruger's sizzling muzzle velocity is certain to carry ample yote-busting energy downrange.
+Choose a load with a heavier grain weight if you’ll be knocking down big-bodied song dogs, or if you need to stretch your shots beyond 300 yards.

 The .204 Ruger’s recoil is soft as a kitten.
-It barely kisses the shoulder which makes for fast, easy follow-up shots.
-Because the rifle hardly moves during the shot, you can easily stay with the target during and after the shot so you don’t miss any of the show.
+It barely kisses the shoulder, which makes for fast, easy follow-up shots.
+Because the rifle hardly moves during ignition, you can easily keep up with the target during and after the show.

 The .204 makes considerably less noise than most other centerfire coyote cartridges.
 Not only is this cartridge easy on the ears, but it also works in the hunter’s favor when multiple dogs come running into the call.